rgilks/comprehendo/README.md

 - **API Usage Monitoring**: Set up a dashboard to monitor OpenAI API usage and costs
 - **Persistent Cache**: Replace the in-memory cache with Redis or a database for a multi-server setup
 - **Rate Limit Adjustments**: Fine-tune the rate limits based on your user base and budget
-- **Security**: Implement additional security measures like CORS and request validation
+- **Security**: Implement additional security measures like CORS and potentially more complex request validation beyond Zod's schema checks
 - **Scaling**: Adjust Fly.io configuration in `fly.toml` for additional resources as needed
 - **Authentication**: Configure additional OAuth providers as needed
 - **Database Backups**: Set up regular backups of the SQLite database